aguspesce/online_seminar_IAG-USP/README.md

 ## How to run the notebooks?

-For run the notebooks, it is necessary to install a Python distribution.
+To run the notebooks, you need to install [Anaconda](https://www.anaconda.com/).
-One of the best options is to install [Anaconda](https://www.anaconda.com/).

-### Using Anaconda:

-Yo can clone or download the repository.
+You can clone or download the repository.

 To clone it using `git`:
 ```